thesteve0/voxel-photo-album/README.md

+I got lost in the challenge of finding good classes and forgot my main goal.
+My goals was to quickly find the raw images I wanted to work with for production.
+This is not, given photos of dogs, which breed is it.
+This is, here is a general photo that could be of anything, do I care about it.

+I only need minimal classes for that:
+1. I could simply do - People vs Not people
+2. Or I could do people, animal, plant, landscape, buildings

+People means there is a person in the photo.
+Even if the people are small or singular in the picture it should be considered a people picture.

+For the second scheme, this will be more dependent on my deciding what is the intended subject of the photo.
+For example, a plant with an insect centered on it would be insect.

+THere is an open question about how to handle photos that I am just not interested in, like a picture of a box or a picture from a doorway but just is not interesting for development.
+There are no people in the picture and there is not one of the classes I am interested in.
+I think this is basically teaching the model my concept of uninteresting.

+Doing it with the 16 classes lead to overlapping categories and unclean labeling.
+This in turn led to poor model performance but for "understandble" reasons.
+This was not a problem with the models but a problem with data prep

+Markus gave the suggestion - which is a really good one - to run this in two stages.
+First, train a model for people not people.
+Then for the not-people use that data to train a multi-class model

 @@TODO I need to rename the datasets, and their references in code, to make more sense The way to rename a dataset is
 ```python